andrewvergun/React-App/README.md

 ## Installation

-To run Your Application Name locally on your computer, follow these steps:
+To run Task Management System locally on your computer, follow these steps:

 ### Prerequisites